MaxaraMk2/DemonTower/README.md

-# DemonTower
+# HTMLSnake
-Climb the tower!
+Snake, made with HTML and JS